 foil.
 Have them mold it into anything they want: animal shapes, balls,

 jewelry, crowns, etc.

-- Pipe cleaners: Pack a new bag of multi
+- Pipe cleaners: Pack a bag of multi-colored pipe cleaners

 - Tell Jokes: Take turns telling silly jokes.